ThreeSixtyGiving/standard/documentation/reference.md

 ### Spreadsheet template

 For convenience we provide a <a href="../_static/summary-table/360-giving-schema-titles.xlsx">360Giving Spreadsheet Template</a> that can be used directly, or adapted to your needs.
 The spreadsheet template provided is Excel Workbook file type (.xlsx) but may be converted into OpenDocument Spreadsheet file type (.ods) for publication and use if preferred.
+[Comma-separated value file](/templates-csv) (.csv) versions are also available.

-The template is a multi-sheet spreadsheet, and each sheet is described below.
+The Excel template is a multi-sheet spreadsheet, and each sheet is described below.
+The Comma-separated value (CSV) templates correspond to each sheet of the Excel template.

 Many data producers will be able to fit all the information about a single grant on one row of a spreadsheet.
 In fact most data producers do exactly that, and provide a single sheet with many individual grants.

 Where data producers have more complex information, for example where a grant has many beneficiary locations, we call this a [One to many relationship](one-to-many-relationships).
 Information about how to create data with [One to many relationships](one-to-many-relationships) is described below.

-The 360Giving Spreadsheet template consists of a 'grants' sheet which contains the most common data fields.
+The 360Giving Spreadsheet template consists of a 'grants' sheet which contains the most common data fields and fourteen sheets which cover the Additional fields sections.

 The [Additional fields](additional-fields) section provides details of all other possible fields that can be reported.
-(These are derived from the [360Giving JSON Schema](360giving-json-schemas) ).
+(These are derived from the [360Giving JSON Schema](360giving-json-schemas)).

 ### Meta Sheet
-We also provide a version of the 360Giving <a href="../_static/360-giving-schema-titles-with-meta-tab.xlsx">Spreadsheet Template with the Metadata template included</a>.
+We also provide a version of the <a href="../_static/360-giving-schema-titles-with-meta-tab.xlsx">360Giving Spreadsheet Template with the Metadata template included</a>.
 The 'Meta' sheet may be used to publish authoritative metadata about the publisher, the file or dataset.
 The term we use for this is a 'data package'.
 The 'Meta' sheet includes sections for:

 * The version of the 360Giving Schema used for the file
 * The title and description of the file